 - Ask and answer the questions important to you

 - Make your visualisation compelling

 Using this process, I provided the thought process into making my NHL Point Share Shells, which I’ve written about before here: Visualising team scoring across the NHL halfway through the 2019-20 season.

-The video to my presentation can be found here (skip ahead to 7:43:45).
+The video to my presentation can be found here.
 The rest of the conference included many great presentations and discussions as well, which can be found on the same YouTube channel: